Mototile Seamless Garage Flooring Advisory Notes.

 can occur with most floor coverings including tiles, vinyl and paints.

-To reduce the risk of tyre marking consider using Black or Graphite Grey tiles in the areas where your wheels will
+To reduce the risk of tyre marking consider using Black or darker shade tiles in the areas where your wheels will

 sit.
 Should staining occur it would be less obvious or visible on darker coloured tiles.